johnfrom209/Daily_Scheduler/README.md

     saveToLS(day);
 });
 ```
 Once I checked the time was during work day hours, I went ahead and compared the time to set the background colors.
 I did so by adding the class that was appropriate to the hour.
-If it was past I greyed it out.
+If it was a past hour I greyed it out.
 If it was during that hour I sent the class to present, and the last defaults to furture.

 ```javascript
 if ($(this).attr("id") == now) {